shaiqur/shaiqur/projects/soilserdem.md

 A major challenge was making several scientific and geospatial tools run consistently outside individual development machines.

-Their environments contained complex system and software dependencies.
+The scientific processing workflows depended on **resource-intensive geospatial software and native system libraries**, making the runtime environments difficult to reproduce consistently.

+I containerized four processing workflows and worked through compatibility and dependency issues across complex geospatial tooling, including technologies such as **GDAL, GRASS GIS, and SAGA GIS**, along with supporting Linux libraries and cloud-access utilities.

-I created reproducible containerized environments for **four processing tools** and tested each workflow locally before integrating it with the cloud-processing system.
+I validated each environment locally before integrating it into the broader processing workflow.

+The value of containerization was not simply packaging the applications—it created **repeatable, isolated execution environments** for scientific software with substantial system-level dependencies.

 Each processing unit followed the same high-level contract: